EgiKarakashi/skill-matrix/Diary.md

     These problems were realted to the query, we changed the structure of the query and the posting worked fine and they showed in table Answers.

     - Our next step is to show the score and the number of questions that the user hasent been answered.

+# Day 10.

+   *During the meeting with Semra today we were informed that tomorrow is the day of the presantion.So we took a look back to where we started till now.
+We also did a sum up for how far we have come and our journey during this project.
+Another thing we did was to check if everything was working right and added some missing things to somehow complete the project.

+ -Sindi's diary

+    -Today we actually did a lot of work.
+Some fixes to make everything even better and some other things we added that were needed for the project to be somehow compleated.

+    -We made the last fixes on the frontend part , one thing tht i did today was a basic score  progres that was going to show users the progress they were making or how much questions they had left .

+    -After finishing with that we also did the jwt implementation.